-(Tamil schools in Malaysia often suffer from poor image, under funding and poorly equipped infrastructure and despite the improvement of exam results over the years and promised assistance from the Government and political parties, there is doubt why it has not been merged into national schools.
-Image source: http://www.makkez.com)
+Tamil schools in Malaysia often suffer from a poor image, underfunding and poorly equipped infrastructure and despite the improvement of exam results over the years and promised assistance from the Government and political parties, there is doubt why it has not been merged into national schools

 Housing, jobs, education and socio-economic concerns were among the nine resolutions passed by some 4,000 branch chairman and delegates during MICs 65th general assembly.

-Does this means MIC going to be the sole champion of Tamil schools again?
+Does this mean MIC is going to be the sole champion of Tamil schools again?

-That is why the voters should be more vigilant and reject any race based politics.
-If there is a true 1Malaysia concept out there, the last it needs is a segregation of Malaysia by the color of the skin and beliefs at primary school level (and if one goes by MIC’s latest resolution, at pre-school level).
+That is why the voters should be more vigilant and reject any race-based politics.
+If there is a true 1Malaysia concept out there, the last it needs is segregation of Malaysia by the colour of the skin, race, culture, religion and beliefs at primary school level (and if one goes by MIC’s latest resolution, at pre-school level).

 If indeed MIC has truly changed, it should change its paradigm as well.
 It should do something unthinkable, something very drastic.

-It should think at nation’s level – not at community level alone.
-First thing it should resolute to do and certainly it will do the community (if it still insist) a great service in the long run, is to ABOLISH all Tamil Schools (or convert them all to national schools) and get all students to be enrolled in one school that unites all – fully subsidized, well equipped National Schools backed by highly qualified teachers.
+It should think at nation’s level – not at the community level alone.
+The first thing it should resolute to do and certainly it will do the community (if it still insists) a great service, in the long run, is to ABOLISH all Tamil Schools (or convert them all to national schools) and get all students to be enrolled in one school that unites all – fully subsidized, well equipped National Schools backed by highly qualified teachers.

 Tamil primary school ends at Standard 6 – these students at the end of the day need to be integrated back into the national school environment and the unfortunate part is these students will not be integrated immediately – they will spend another year in “remove classes” before the start of a slow, painful process of being united back with fellow Malaysians.